serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 In Serenity, access control to resources (pages, services etc.) are controlled by permission keys which are simple strings.
 Users or roles are granted these permissions.

-Our Movie page will be only used by administrative users (or maybe later content moderators) so let's set it to *Administration* for now.
+Our Movie page will be only used by administrative users (or maybe later content moderators) so let's leave it as *Administration* for now.
 By default, in Serene template, only the *admin* user has this permission.

 ### Generating Code for First Page

-After setting parameters as shown in the image above, click *Generate Code for Entity* button.
+After setting parameters as shown in the image above (you only have to set Module Name, others were prefilled), click *Generate Code for Entity* button.

 Sergen will generate several files and include them in MovieTutorial.Web and MovieTutorial.Script projects.

 Now you can close Sergen, and return to Visual Studio.